ibbles/LearningUnrealEngine/Modules.md

 # Modules

+Modules are used to group C++ code.
+Each module should have a particular purpose and responsibility.
+A module bundle type declarations and implementations.
 A module is a collection of C++ files that are compiled together with the same compiler flags.
 One or more modules are linked together as part of a Target into a dynamically linked library.
 The C++ files are stored in a directory for the module along with a `<ModuleName>.Build.cs` file.